tgross/devopsdaysmsp2018/content/_index.md

 ## "With great power comes great responsibility"

 {{% note %}}
-or as all the comic book nerds in the room know it: with great power comes great responsibility
+or as all the comic book nerds in the room know it: "with great power comes great responsibility"
 {{% /note %}}

 ---